Lawyers begin opening statements in Hunter Biden's federal firearms case - KESQ

 The trial is unfolding just days after Donald Trump, the presumptive Republican presidential nominee, was convicted of 34 felonies in New York City.
 The two criminal cases are unrelated, but their proximity underscores how the courts have taken center stage during the 2024 campaign.

-Jury selection moved at a clip Monday in the president’s home state, where Hunter Biden grew up and where, the elder Biden often says, the family is deeply established.
-Joe Biden spent 36 years as a senator in Delaware, commuting daily back and forth from Washington, D.C.
+Jury selection moved at a clip Monday in the president’s home state, where Hunter Biden grew up and where the family is deeply established.
+Joe Biden spent 36 years as a senator in Delaware, commuting daily to Washington.

-People just know the story of how Biden’s two young sons, Hunter and Beau, were injured in the car accident that killed his wife and baby girl in the early 1970s.
+People there are familiar with how Biden’s two young sons, Hunter and Beau, were injured in the car accident that killed his wife and baby girl in the early 1970s.
 And Beau Biden was the former state attorney general before he died at age 46 from cancer.

-Another was excused because he was aware of the case and said, “It seems like politics is playing a big role in who gets charged with what and when.”

-But much of the questioning focused on drug use, addiction and gun ownership, as attorneys sought to test prospective jurors’ knowledge of the case, and dismiss those with strong thoughts on drug use, or who might want to regulate firearms — some of the very people Biden counts as constituents.
+Much of the questioning focused on drug use, addiction and gun ownership, as attorneys sought to test prospective jurors’ knowledge of the case.
+They dismissed those with strong thoughts on drug use or who might want to tighten regulations on firearms.

 The panel of 12 was chosen out of roughly 65 people.
 Their names were not made public.